MlleFabulous/DA387ALaborationer/README.md

 #9 Work done on mapsFragment and apiFragment. mapsFragment is done for now and apiFragment is WIP.

 #10 First version of functions for connecting to OpenWeatherMap-API is done and needs testing.

+#11 Functions for connecting to OpenWeatherMap-API via AsyncTask and Volley is tested, debugged and corrected.
+ATM it works perfectly.
+	Corrected some minor things like that resources MUST start with an alphabetical letter and not a number or other sign.
+POPPYCOCK!